stefgr1/colorCodes2/README.md

 ## Text decorations

-Beyond colors and color functions, **unikn** provides functions for plotting graphical elements (like boxes) and styled text elements (with lines or background decorations).
+Beyond colors and color functions, **colorCodes** provides functions for plotting graphical elements (like boxes) and styled text elements (with lines or background decorations).
 By default, the text-decoration functions assume that you want to add styled text to an existing plot,